-- Employees contracting COVID-19 - Reductions in our operating effectiveness as our employees work from home or disaster-recovery locations - Unavailability of key personnel necessary to conduct our business activities - Unprecedented volatility in global financial markets - Reductions in revenue across our operating businesses - Delay in planned entry into, or expansion of, investments or projects in China and surrounding areas - Closure of our offices or the offices of our clients - De-globalization
+- Employees contracting COVID-19 - Reductions in our operating effectiveness as our employees work from home or disaster-recovery locations - Unavailability of key personnel necessary to conduct our business activities - An economic environment which may have significant accounting and financial reporting implication - Unprecedented volatility in global financial markets - Reductions in revenue across our operating businesses - Delay in planned entry into, or expansion of, investments or projects in China and surrounding areas - Closure of our offices or the offices of our clients - De-globalization

 We are taking precautions to protect the safety and well-being of our employees and customers.
 However, no assurance can be given that the steps being taken will be deemed to be adequate or appropriate, nor can we predict the level of disruption which will occur to our employees' ability to provide customer support and service.
 The ongoing COVID-19 Pandemic has resulted in meaningfully lower stock prices for many companies, as well as the trading prices for our own securities.
 The further spread of the COVID-19 outbreak may materially disrupt banking and other financial activity generally and in the areas in which we operate.
 This would likely result in a decline in demand for our products and services, which would negatively impact our liquidity position and our growth strategy.
-Any one or more of these developments could have a material adverse effect on our and our consolidated subsidiaries' business, operations, consolidated financial condition, and consolidated results of operations.
+Any one or more of these developments could have a material adverse effect on our business, operations, consolidated financial condition, and consolidated results of operations.